Denada-Bali/denalda-bali-c_sharp-projects/README.md

 ![image](https://user-images.githubusercontent.com/86987951/166704099-ea22ad67-a6d0-4db6-85ef-530a7c23b7bd.png)

 In this form I have added the academic program which calculates how many systems are in the university.
-Below we look at the calculation of how many students are enrolled in the 4-year system and how many in the 3-year system
+Below, we look at the calculation of how many students are enrolled in the 4-year system and how many in the 3-year system

 # UPDATED!!
 Registration